antarctica/bas-style-kit-docs/README.md

 6. `$ ansible-playbook site-development-local.yml`
 7. `$ cd ..` (back to *bas-style-kit-docs*)

-TO bring up the staging environment:
+To bring up the staging environment:

 1. Ensure you meet all the [requirements](https://paper.dropbox.com/doc/BAS-Base-Project-Pristine-Base-Flavour-Usage-ZdMdHHzf8xB4HjxcNuDXa#:h2=Environment---staging-(static-)